All Things Stewart Mineral Springs

-It had seemed most doable compromise at the time, given the layout of bathhouse and diversity of visitor lifestyles.
-And would've worked better with active, mindful support of management rather than hands-off, passive suffering of distasteful policy they felt saddled with from previous management, natural result for Springs never having been any more of a genuine clothing-optional resort like wider region's (estranged from) sister springs.
+It had seemed most doable compromise at the time given the layout of bathhouse and rich diversity of visitor lifestyles.
+And would've worked better with active, mindful support of management rather than hands-off, passive suffering of distasteful policy they felt saddled with from previous management with 'owner' approval, natural result for Springs never having been any more of a genuine clothing-optional resort, like wider region's sister springs.